-- When you sense a moldy/earthy odor in your place.
+- When you sense a mouldy/earthy odour in your place.

 - Your home suffers from regular condensation.

-Rising damp on inner walls can be treated, and it’s advised that only professionals do the preventative tasks.
+However, you can treat rising damp on inner walls.
+It is advised that only damp professionals perform the preventative tasks.

-The first thing to do is to improve the drainage where your home is situated.
+Improve the drainage system where your property is situated.
 Ensure that the nearby surface is sloping away from your home.
-Besides, also ensure that there is enough space for moisture to fade away from the ground.
+Besides, also make sure that there is enough space for moisture to fade away from the ground.

-Another thing that you can do to cure rising dampness on internal walls is to re-paint walls by using mold-resistant paint.
-These paints create another damp-proofing barrier for walls that prevent damp, condensation, and mold growth.
+Once correct damp course installations have taken place you can help prevent damp patches on internal walls by re-painting walls using mould-resistant paint.
+These paints create another damp-proofing barrier for walls that prevent dampness, condensation, and mould growth.

-When you see signs of rising dampness on internal walls, it is better to remove wallpaper and plaster back to the bricks.
+When you see signs of rising dampness on internal walls, it is better to remove wallpaper and plaster the bricks again.
 It is also advised to do the same on your property’s external walls.

-The last thing you can do is check that the DPC course has not been bridged before implementing the injection of a new damp proofing course.
-Treating rising dampness on internal walls with the injection process works in most cases, but it is recommended that only professionals should carry out the survey for you and discuss all the possible options with you.
+Lastly, you must check that the DPC course has not been bridged before implementing a new damp proofing course.
+Treating rising dampness on internal walls with the injection process works in most cases.
+Contact the damp proof treatment experts, and they can carry out the survey for you and discuss all the possible options with you.

-As mentioned earlier in this read, a chemical damp proof course (DPC) or chemical injections are quite useful to treat the rising damp problem on any property, provided they are installed correctly.
+As mentioned earlier in this read, chemical damp proofing or chemical injections are very useful to treat the rising damp problem on any property, provided they are installed correctly.
 They are effective methods of lining the pores of a masonry wall along with a water-repellent silicon resin.
-In modern times, there are many formulations that are effective and provide a long-term solution for the said problem.
+In modern times, many formulations are effective and provide a long-term solution for the said problem.
 Apart from DPC, you will also find various creams that provide and prevent rising damp issues.

-If you think or you see symptoms of rising damp on your property, then we will advise you to confirm your doubts with any professional.
-You can seek help from a qualified and registered damp surveyor, rising damp treatment expert, or Preservation Company that deals with such issues.
+If you suspect or see symptoms of rising dampness on your property, then we will advise you to confirm your doubts with a damp specialist professional.
+In addition, you can seek help from a qualified and registered damp surveyor, rising damp treatment expert, or Preservation Company that deals with such issues.

-In most cases, the surveyor carries out a rising damp survey in your home and, after detailed analysis, recommends an action plan and appropriate treatment as per their findings.
+In most cases, the surveyor carries out a rising damp survey in your home.
+Then, after detailed analysis, it recommends an action plan and appropriate damp proof treatment as per their findings.

-If possible, check for these qualifications when acquiring the services of any damp treatment expert of the company.
+If possible, check for the following qualifications when acquiring the services of any damp treatment expert of the company:

-Certificated Surveyor in Remedial Treatments (CSRT) – it is a qualification for examiners and surveyors in the remedial home industry.
-The qualification includes three different modules, including one about dampness.
+- Certificated Surveyor in Remedial Treatments (CSRT) is a qualification for examiners and surveyors in the remedial home industry.
+The qualification includes three different modules, with one about dampness.

-Certificated Surveyor in Structural Waterproofing (CSSW) – it is a qualification for those who are involved in identifying issues with water penetrating the structures, and these recommend design solutions as well.
+- Certificated Surveyor in Structural Waterproofing (CSSW) – It is a qualification for those involved in identifying issues with water penetrating the structures, and these recommend design solutions.